Skip to content

 Use cases:

-• Track server health conditions
+• Track individual server health conditions

-• Alert on specific condition failures
+• Alert on specific servers with condition failures

 • Monitor discovery and power operation progress